LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 **_Variables_**

-*There are lots of cars so you have got to be aware of your surroundings, use arrows to move. *
+*There are lots of cars so you have got to be aware of your surroundings, use arrows to move and you get points every time you cross a road, water so on. *

 **_Galaga_**